-Equity is just and fair inclusion into a society in which all can participate, prosper, and reach their full potential (OPR 2018a; PolicyLink 2018).
-OPR identifies the following equity challenges for climate change policy: "addressing the impacts of climate change, which are felt unequally; identifying who is responsible for causing climate change and for actions to limit its effects; and,
+Equity is just and fair inclusion into a society in which all can participate, prosper, and reach their full potential (OPR 2018; PolicyLink 2018).
+OPR identifies the following equity challenges for climate change policy: "addressing the impacts of climate change, which are felt unequally; identifying who is responsible for causing climate change and for actions to limit its effects; and, understanding the ways in which climate policy intersects with other dimensions of human development, both globally and domestically" (OPR 2018).
+Climate equity means acknowledging that those who have benefitted least from the economic activities that cause greenhouse gas emissions are often most vulnerable to the impacts of climate change (IPCC 2014; Roos et al. 2018; Shonkoff et al. 2011; Stallworthy 2009).

-By Executive Order, state agencies must consider the most vulnerable populations when incorporating climate change into planning and investment decisions (EO B-30-15).
+By Executive Order B-30-15, state agencies must consider the most vulnerable populations when incorporating climate change into planning and investment decisions (Governor's EO B-30-15).
 Local agencies have similar requirements to incorporate equity and address climate change in their general plans.
 Compliance with Senate Bill (SB) 1000 requires local agencies to identify goals, policies, and objectives to reduce risks to disadvantaged communities, defined as areas disproportionately affected by environmental pollution and other hazards that can lead to negative public health effects, exposure, or environmental degradation, or with concentrations of people that are of low income, high unemployment, low levels of homeownership, high rent burden, sensitive populations, or low levels of educational attainment (Cal.
 Health & Saf.
 Code § 39711).
-Compliance with SB 379 requires local agencies to identify the risks that climate change poses, the geographic areas at risk, and feasible climate adaptation and resiliency strategies to avoid or minimize those risks (Cal.
-Gov. Code § 65302).
+Compliance with SB 379 requires local agencies to identify the risks that climate change poses, the geographic areas at risk, and feasible climate adaptation and resiliency strategies to avoid or minimize those risks (Gov. Code § 65302).
 While some local agencies within the Delta have already met these obligations by adopting environmental justice elements or updating safety elements in their general plans, others are still working toward compliance with this new set of requirements.
-The State's Integrated Climate Adaptation and Resiliency Program (ICARP) Technical Advisory Council developed and adopted the following definition to assist local and state agencies in implementing the Executive Order (OPR 2018a):
+The State's Integrated Climate Adaptation and Resiliency Program (ICARP) Technical Advisory Council developed and adopted the following definition to assist local and state agencies in implementing the Executive Order (OPR 2018):